© Copyright 2025. All Rights Reserved by Presto Stantest Pvt. Ltd.

 Presto Enviro

-Corrosion is a significant problem in the automotive sector, resulting in shorter vehicle life, compromised safety, and higher maintenance costs.
-Exposures to hostile weather conditions, road salt, and moisture continuously hasten the rusting process, particularly on metallic parts such as body panels and fasteners.
+Corrosion is a major issue faced in the automotive industry resulting in a reduced vehicle life, safety concerns, and increased maintenance costs.
+Continuous exposure to harsh climates, road salts, and moisture continuously contributes to the rusting process, especially on metallic substrates like body panels and fasteners.

 Salt Spray testing is a procedure to analyze the corrosion resistance of paint and coating materials used in the manufacturing of products like fasteners.
 The test is conducted by subjecting the material to salt spray, or a saltwater mist, over a specified duration of time.
 Salt spray testing serves as a vital part of the process of ensuring products will withstand the elements and continue to perform their intended functions.